 In either case, the insurance companies and the at-fault driver have an incentive to blame you for the accident.
 Blaming you can reduce the amount of their liability or even eliminate it.

-Here is some information about how an injury lawyer can help if insurers blame you for an accident.
+Here is some information about how an personal injury lawyer can help if insurers blame you for an accident.

 Auto Insurance Laws in Florida